-- intersection on the state of the state - = ted quantities of flammable solids, for the purpose of this as is ion, are defined as one pound net weight in inner containers and greater than 25 pounds net weight in the outer container as CFR part 173.153(a)(1)).
+- ted quantities of flammable liquids, for the purpose of the sectorial sion, are defined as one pint or less (49 CFR part E\118(a)(2)). - ted quantities of flammable solids, for the purpose of this sion, are defined as one pound net weight in inner containers for greater than 25 pounds net weight in the outer container CFR part 173.153(a)(1)).